boldbi/custom-widgets/multipledropdown/doc/ReadMe.md

 **Column(s)**

-You can add the string or date values to this section.
+We have the option to include additional string columns in this section.
+For each string column added, a separate combo box will be generated.

 **Properties**

-This Properties section helps us to customize the MultipleDropDown widget as per our need.
-We have the following properties to customize the MultipleDropDown widget.
+Properties section allows for customization of the MultipleDropDown widget according to our requirements.
+The widget can be customized using the properties listed below.

 **Basic Settings**